lisp-docs/process-dpans3r/md-files/chap-8.md

 (setq ship2 (make-ship))

 sets ship2 to a newly created ship *object*.
-One can supply the initial values of any desired **8–14** Programming Language—Common Lisp
+One can supply the initial values of any desired

-Version 15.17R, X3J13/94-101R.

-Fri 12-Aug-1994 6:35pm EDT

 **defstruct**